AKrisciunas/V2.0/README.md

 | vector    | 0.0235 | 0.0737 | 0.8311  | 9.1964    | 84.2759    |
 | list      | 0.0343 | 0.1134 | 1.2422  | 9.8934    | 91.9894    |

+#### Findings

+Note that in the 2nd strategy with LIST the algorithm for splitting was very fast (with 10 000 000 it was only 2 seconds), however file reading and sorting increased the whole test time by a lot.

 ## Speed tests (in seconds) - v0.3